 The big advantage of testimonials is their language.
 Even with our best efforts websites can feel artificial or stilted because of the language we use.

 Many sites use jargon that distances them from potential users.
 In general, people seem to respond best to language as close as possible to the language they use.

 There are some issues.
 A recent client wanted a static website.
 The term “static website” normally means a site lacking dynamic content.
-Such a site might be regularly updated but doesn’t have anything on it that enables visitors to influence its content.
+Such a site when regularly updated, doesn’t have anything on it that enables visitors to influence its content.
 My client means a site that requires no work, with content that never changes.

 Leaving aside whether an unchanging website has any real purpose (they do exist and can have a purpose under certain circumstances) the problem is if I use this language on my site, it would be misleading.
-As it happens I’m not interested in unchanging websites; so the chances are I would not present this particular idea on my site.
+As it happens unchanging websites do not interest me; so the chances are I would not present this particular idea on my site.
 But it illustrates the issues you might face using your interviewees’ language.

 Positive and Negative copy